violinist/fiddler JULIE LYONN LIEBERMAN, World fiddle styles, 12-Key Practice, Blues, Gypsy Jazz, Finding Your Creative

 JULIE LYONN LIEBERMAN, Artistic Director

-Julie is on the Eclectic Styles Committee for American String Teacher’s Association.
-She is the author of nine music books.
+Julie is on the Eclectic Styles Committee for American String Teachers Association.
+She is the author of twelve music books.
 Her newest book, Twelve-Key Practice: The Path to Mastery and Individuality (Hal Leonard) came out late 2018 and she is currently working on three books plus video tutorials and backing tracks for Hal Leonard (for violin, viola and cello) that will cover styles from around the world.
 Her other titles include The Creative Band and Orchestra, The Contemporary Violinist, How to Play Contemporary Strings: A Step-by-Step Approach for Violin, Viola, and Cello, Improvising Violin, Rockin’ Out With Blues Fiddle, You Are Your Instrument, Planet Musician, and Alternative Strings: The New Curriculum.
 She authored the “Creative Musicianship” section of the American String Teachers’ curriculum book, Standards, Goals, and Learning Sequences for Essential Skills and Knowledge in K-12 String Programs.

 Her DVD titles include Alternative String Styles in the Classroom (written and produced for ASTA: American String Teachers Association and NAMM: National Association of Music Merchants); Rhythmizing the Bow; Techniques for the Contemporary String Player; The Violin in Motion; Violin and Viola Ergonomics; and Vocal Aerobics.